jesperlindstrom/notion-block-harvest/README.md

 ![Notion block for Harvest Screenshot](https://i.imgur.com/SlGBtYY.png)

 A simple web page that displays a weekly report from Harvest, styled to blend in as a Notion "embed" block.
+This project is mostly a small internal experiment at [Sharpmind](https://sharpmind.se) - i.e. don't expect any future work ✌️.

 ## Installation